brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Underwater**

+This turned out was cooler that i was expecting.
+Can’t say much more without spoiling anything.

 **General Magic**

 After seeing the fictionalized versions of many of these folks in Steve Jobs, and hearing so many stories about others—some of whom I’ve met—this was a really interesting look at a company that catalyzed much of what we use every day to live online.